oab1/Tronhead/Readme.md

 # Tronhead RC3
-Compact Toolhead design with better cooling!
+Toolhead design with smaller packaging, low weight, and better cooling

 Design integrates direct drive extruder, CAN board, and dockable magnetic probe while weighing in at ~285 grams.
 Some key features:
 - Integration for sherpa mini style extruder (many modifications here to allow it to sit lower and further back)
 - Integration for Huvud PCB, w/forward folding hinge for easy access.
 - Hotend/extruder is a single piece design, making for a very rigid interface with fewer screws.
+- Straighter, more open flow path for more than sufficient hotend airflow with 30mm axial fan.
   *Requires 3010 hotend fan and currently built around dragon style hotend.
 - Uses ANNEX Quickdraw dockable magnetic probe.
+- Higher flow part cooling ducts (Annex K3 inspired design)

 I've run it with single mgn9 rail (top), dual rail (front/bottom & top/bottom), and have settled on top/bottom dual mgn9h setup as that allowed tucking hotend as close to the x-rail as possible, and the lease amount of play in the mgn9 rails.